Month 12, Day 9, Wednesday 3:45 p.m.

 Sebastien raised her eyebrows as they stepped into the Great Hall.
 “I doubt you could.
 Or any of us.
 Rather than flesh, stone to a simple sugar might be possible, and could keep you alive, if not healthy.
 Besides, if you’re trapped in a dungeon cell and somehow have enough power to transmogrify stone into an edible, dead turtle, I think there are better uses for your efforts.
 Like escaping.”

-Westbay blinked a couple times, then launched into a response, but Sebastien’s attention was drawn to the far side of the Great Hall, where Newton was stepping down from the stage where the contribution point prizes were displayed.
-The older boy looked tired, but not much worse than he had a couple days before.
+Westbay blinked a couple times before launching into a response, but Sebastien’s attention was drawn to the far side of the Great Hall, where Newton was stepping down from the stage where the contribution point prizes were displayed.
+The older young man looked tired, but not much worse than he had a couple of days before.
 ‘Is he looking for something to help his father?
 Or maybe something he could sell for gold?’

 The thought was a reminder of her own situation.
-Everything in this city cost, and she was running low on coins.
-After the healer’s fee for treating her Will-strain, she was once again poor.
-Aside from the emergency gold hidden in the lining of her jacket and boots, she had a little less than five gold crowns to her name.
+Everything in this city cost too much, and she was running low on coins.
+After what she set aside to repay Oliver for Healer Nidson’s fee, she was once again poor.
+Aside from the emergency gold hidden in the lining of her jacket and boots, she had a little less than eight gold crowns to her name.
 At one point, she would have considered that a fortune.
 Now, she knew how little it could actually get her.

-She had a few contribution points by now, earned from the professors in classes and on tests.
+She had a few contribution points by now, earned by performing well in her classes and on tests.
 ‘Perhaps there will be something I could afford.’
-She interrupted whatever Westbay was saying.
-“I’m going to look at the prizes,” she announced, striding away immediately.
+“I’m going to look at the prizes,” she announced, interrupting whatever Westbay was saying and striding away immediately.

 Westbay grumbled, “Were you even listening?” as he hurried to catch up.